 My hope is not only that she wins, but the victory means Trump’s reign of terror finally comes to an end.
 Sure, there are plenty of right-wing extremists who will try to run his playbook in the years to come, yet they will not be able to keep the country in a constant state of mental exhaustion, as he has done for a decade.
 Just look at what a sorry excuse the New England Patriots morphed into once Tom Brady departed.

-Now, think what it will say about the USA if, when the dust settles, we have elected people of color who are children of immigrants to the highest office in our land twice in the first quarter of this century — despite the omnipresent twin obstacles of racism and misogyny.
+Now, think what it will say about the USA if, when the dust settles, we have elected people of color named Kamala and Barack, children of immigrants, to the highest office in our land twice in the first quarter of this century — despite the omnipresent twin obstacles of racism and misogyny.
 That will be a milestone recorded in the history books.
 Except in Florida.

 That said, I do have a few more observations before the vote counting begins tonight.